Map of Nigeria

 Nigeria currently has 36 states, but many regions continue to demand further subdivision, citing marginalisation and the need for more equitable resource distribution.
 Since the country transitioned to a federal system, state creation has often been driven by political, economic, and ethnic considerations.
 However, a key question remains: will additional states truly improve the lives of ordinary Nigerians, especially the youth, who make up about 60% of the country’s population?

 One of the strongest arguments for state creation is that it brings governance and development closer to the people.
 A newly created state would require a new administrative structure, including a governor, commissioners, local government councils, and legislative bodies.
 This expansion of governance could create direct employment for thousands of people.
-Additionally, new states would require the construction of state capitals, government buildings, roads, and other infrastructure, potentially boosting economic activities in those areas.
+Additionally, new states would require the construction of state capitals, government buildings, roads, and other infrastructure.
+This could potentially boost economic activities in those areas.
 The construction industry alone, which already employs millions of Nigerians, could experience significant growth as new projects emerge.
 The real estate sector would also benefit, as demand for housing, office spaces, and commercial buildings would increase.

-Furthermore, state creation could improve access to government resources and services.
-Many regions in Nigeria suffer from underdevelopment because they are part of larger states where their interests are often neglected.
-A newly created state could focus on the peculiar needs of its people, ensuring more targeted development projects.
 For instance, if a state is carved out of an existing one with a significant agricultural economy, the new government could prioritise agribusiness, creating specialised policies and incentives that benefit local farmers and agro-industrialists.
-By providing better road networks, irrigation systems, and access to credit, such a state could drive economic growth in ways that were previously impossible under a larger, less focused administration.
+By providing better road networks, irrigation systems, and access to credit, such a state could drive economic growth.
+These improvements were previously impossible under a larger, less focused administration.

 Another issue is the cost of governance.
 More states mean more governors, lawmakers, commissioners, and government officials, all of whom require salaries, allowances, and operational budgets.
 At a time when Nigeria is battling a public debt of over ₦77 trillion as of 2023, according to the Debt Management Office, adding more administrative expenses might not be the most prudent decision.
 Instead of creating new states, some experts suggest improving governance efficiency in existing states by reducing wastage, increasing transparency, and fostering economic diversification.